-Techniques for treating menstrual headaches are similar to treating regular migraine symptoms:
+Treatment techniques for menstrual headaches are similar to those for regular migraine symptoms:

 - OTC anti-inflammatory drugs like ibuprofen

-A doctor can prescribe medications like triptans.
-These block pain signals in the brain, and can relieve headache pain in a couple of hours.
-Your doc may also suggest a NSAIDS/triptan combo, or other prescription pain meds.
+A doctor can prescribe medications such as triptans, which block pain signals in your brain and can relieve headache pain in a couple of hours.
+Your doc may also suggest a combo of nonsteroidal anti-inflammatory drugs (NSAIDs) and triptan or other prescription pain meds.

 Caffeine headache treatment

-Caffeine headaches can last for a fews days and typically be treated at home.
+Caffeine headaches can last for a few days and can typically be treated at home.
 Try typical headache treatments like: